CPTR 247W Data Structures

-The informal writing component in this course will consist of out-of-class assignments aimed at introducing you to a relevant issues in computing.
-Assignments will be posted every Monday on the course Moodle site and your written response will be due that Friday at 11:59pm.
+The informal writing component in this course will consist of out-of-class assignments aimed at introducing you to relevant issues in computing.
+Either a reading or video will be posted followed by one or more questions to which you are to respond.
+Assignments will be posted every Monday on the course Moodle site and your written response will be due that Friday at 11:55pm.

 Informal writing component submissions will be graded on a 0 – 3 basis with a grade of 3 being “exceeded expected effort,” a 2 being “expected effort,” 1 being “below expected effort,” and a 0 for non-submissions.
 Since these are informal, grades will not be based on grammar or punctuation, but rather on content (accuracy of the material conveyed, amount of thought and effort put into it, etc.).
 An average score of 2.00 on informal writing assignments will equate to an 85% on the grading scale.

 Formal writing component:

 The formal writing portion in this course has two components.

 The first component is a term paper detailing the impact that computers have had on some other discipline (of your choice), such as (but not limited to) art, astronomy, biology, business, chemistry, education, mathematics, music, or physics.